-The purpose of our Diversified Funds and our Sector Funds is to deliver market index-like returns consistent with the risk profile of each Fund on a low-cost basis.
-All investment carries risk and we manage risk by holding a diverse range of securities in each of these Funds.
+Our purpose is to deliver market index-like returns consistent with the risk profile of each Fund on a low-cost basis.
+All investment carries risk, we manage risk by holding a diverse range of securities in each Fund.
+For details, refer to Schedules 1 to 7.